edu-sharing/php-auth-plugin/Readme.md

 #### 2.2 Content + Download Linking, Preview
 Since the object you've received is probably not publicly available, you need to generate specific urls to access it via the current usage.

-You'll need an dedicated endpoint in your application which verifies access of the current user and then redirects them to edu-sharing.
+You'll need a dedicated endpoint in your application which verifies access of the current user and then redirects them to edu-sharing.

 When initializing the library, configure the path where this endpoint will be available in your application like